Fantasy football's top breakout candidates for 2021

 Several of these players could cross over into the realm of being fantasy football sleepers.
 For the most part, each name has somewhat established himself as an up-and-coming fantasy football commodity.
 They’re now on the verge of going big.

 Note: All ADP figures are courtesy of FantasyFootballCalculator.com and use PPR scoring, unless noted otherwise.
-The figures are based on drafts from July 22-25.
+The figures are based on drafts from July 29-Aug.
+1.

 2021 fantasy football breakout candidates